sails-adminpanel/sails-adminpanel/docs/AccessRights.md

 ## Users and Groups
-In entity `Users` admin or someone who has access can create user profiles and give them specific access rights by adding them to `Groups`.
+In Model `Users` admin or someone who has access can create user profiles and give them specific access rights by adding them to `Groups`.
 `Groups` represent lists of rights tokens, and you can choose which ones you want to add to this group.
 After adding tokens to the groups you can add user to specific group and this user will have access rights that you set to this group.